 Birthday pizza at Bella’s request.
 We found a takeaway in St Agnes that did vegan pizzas and drove to a sea view to eat them.
 They were delicious!

 Me and Ben had a vegan pizza with jackfruit – yum!

 Bella and Ben got out to see the views at St Agnes.
 You can see our black Bongo in the background.

 Lots of rocks to explore at West Portholland beach.
-A small cove Ben has fond memories of from his childhood, staying with family friends nearby.
-A small beach, rocks to climb and explore, but do not ignore the signs about the dangerous rocks as the cliffs are gradually falling down.
+A small cove Ben has fond memories of from his childhood, staying with family and friends nearby.
+A small beach and rocks to climb and explore, but do not ignore the signs about the dangerous rocks as the cliffs are gradually falling down.

 King of the castle.

 Amazingly a horse rider came for a dip with their horse whilst we were at West Portholland beach.
 I’ve never seen a horse go so far into the sea before.

 Bella having fun splashing in and out of the water with the horse behind her.

 This is one of my favourite photos from this holiday 🙂

 After checking out of our holiday cottage, we went to Tintagel for a brief look before heading home.
 The actual castle ruins and bridge can only be accessed if you book a ticket in advance, but we just wanted to see it from afar and see the beach.
 Tintagel Beach is an amazing little spot which feels like it could be a pirate cove!
 There are rocks all around, a waterfall running down the cliff, castle ruins above and caves to explore.